jackjliew/ai-openscale/tutorial.md

   **Note**: A $200 {{site.data.keyword.Bluemix_notm}} credit can be obtained by converting to a paid account with a credit card.

-### Provision a paid Db2 Warehouse service
+### Provision a Db2 Warehouse service

-- If you do not already have a Db2 Warehouse service associated with your account, click the **Catalog** button from the top menu, filter on "db2", and click the **Db2 Warehouse** tile:
+- If you do not already have a Db2 Warehouse service associated with your account, click the **Catalog** button from the top menu, filter on "db2 warehouse", and click the **Db2 Warehouse** tile:

   ![Db2 Warehouse](images/db2_warehouse.png)